OriolAndres/news_risk/README.md

 **fiscal** | 3129 | -0.1306
 **regula** | 1986 | -0.3093

-### Firm-level regressions
+### Firm-level data

-Given the complexity of claiming propositions based on VAR results, we set out to test again the implications of uncertainty on firm level data.
-We are going to ask whether sectors that are more exposed to public contracts reduce more activity in the face of policy uncertainty.
+Given the complexity of any propositions based on VAR results, we set out to test again the implications of uncertainty on firm level data.
+We are going to ask whether sectors that are more exposed to public contracts reduce activity more in the face of policy uncertainty.
 Again, a company profit function may not be a linear function of sales, because of rigities in investment and labor, hence companies facing an increase in uncertainty scale back operations.

-#### Assembling a panel dataset
+#### Assembling a panel

 We are going to assemble a panel data for stock quoted companies in the Mercado Continuo of Bolsa de Madrid.
 We are going to assign them to a sector and find the relevance of public contracts in the sector.
 We will find stock volatility for each company, and also salary expenses and revenues.
 We will also include in some regressions government final consumption expenditure over gdp from BDSICE-MinEco.

 ##### Company reports

-We get H1 and FY accounts from CNMV and for each company we get the salary expenses in the semester and the sales.
+We get H1 and FY accounts from CNMV and for each company we get the salary expenses in the semester and sales.
 We use the sector classifications of CNMV.
 The resulting panel has 345 companies, where many do not have a figure for wages and will be excluded.
-The earliest accounts included are from 2005 and the latest are 2015, and companies reporting usually does not span the full interval.
+The earliest accounts included are from 2005 and the latest from 2015.
+Companies reporting usually does not span the full interval.

 ##### Text mining Boletin Oficial del Estado

 We download BOE from 2005 to 2015 and find data on public work contracts.
 We use text mining to extract the value of the contract and the contractor name.
 Then we write regular expressions for the list of companies in the previous section and add up the volume of public work for each semester and company.
 Then we calculate the public work awards for each sector, and the fraction that represent over sales for the full time interval.

 We manage to match the list of regular expressions against the BOE 9536 times for contracts worth 56.6 billion euro from 2005 to 2015.
-The largest contractor-year datum detected is Ferrovial in 2005 which received 37 contracts valued at 9 billion, which is probably biased upwards since some works may be split within coalitions of bidders.
+The largest contractor-year datum detected is Ferrovial in 2005.
+It received 37 contracts valued at 9 billion, which is probably biased upwards since some works may be split within coalitions of bidders.

 We find that real estate development has the largest public work weight (6.9% of sales) followed by construction sector (4.7%), communication and transports 2.5% and chemicals 0.8%.
-On the other side, insurance and trade companies have negligible figures.
+On the other end, insurance and trade companies have negligible figures.
 Numbers are likely to be significantly biased downwards due to the difficulty of extracting company names from unstructured BOE documents, but this bias occurs in all sectors.
 It will be important to keep in mind that median sectoral public work accounts for 0.25% of total sales.

 #### Conditional volatility